lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 During the development of this website, we explored various themes to find the most suitable design.
 Initially, we adopted a dark blue theme inspired by our first logo.
 However, this theme did not integrate well with the overall aesthetic of the website, leading to a mix of inconsistent themes.
 Additionally, the original logo contained excessive detail, which we attempted to simplify, but the results were not convincing.

 Therefore, we experimented with several new themes, including a beige color scheme intended to evoke a book-like feel.
-Unfortunately, this theme did not align with the minimalistic design we aimed for and would require a lot of work to change Mantine's light theme and would go against adviced practices with Mantine.
+Unfortunately, this theme did not align with the minimalistic design we aimed for and would require a lot of work to change Mantine's light theme and would go against advised practices with Mantine.
 Ultimately, we selected a vibrant blue color that complements our minimalistic design approach.
 To add visual interest, we incorporated a gradient into the theme.

 | <img src="media/OldBookVaultLogo.png" alt="Old logo" width="300" /> | <img src="media/BookVaultLogo.png" alt="New logo" width="300" /> |
 | :-----------------------------------------------------------------: | :--------------------------------------------------------------: |